-1. In the Law Student category, the judges selected joint winners for this year’s Challenge:
+1. In the Law Student category, the judges selected Daniel Whalen as the winner for this year’s Challenge:

 2. In the Graduate Student category, the judges did not select a winner for this year’s Challenge.